atlassian/data-center-helm-charts/docs/PREREQUISITES.md

    * The Ingress resource provided as part of the Helm charts is geared toward the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) (an alternative controller can of course be used) and can be configured via the `ingress` stanza in the appropriate `values.yaml`.

-   * Please refer to [CONFIGURATION.md](CONFIGURATION.md) for more information about the Ingress Controller.
+   * For more information about the Ingress Controller please refer to the [Ingress section](CONFIGURATION.md#Ingress) of the Configuration guide.

 4. [Provision a database](examples/database/CLOUD_PROVIDERS.md):